krish1225/UpZy/README.md

 - Safari (latest)
 - Edge (latest)

+## Contributing

+Feel free to fork, modify, and improve UpZy!
+Submit pull requests or create issues on GitHub.

 ## License

-Free to use and modify for personal projects.
+MIT License - feel free to use this project for personal or commercial use

-## Notes
+## Support

-- All CSS is in a single file for easy Google Sites embedding
-- No external dependencies or CDNs required
-- Fully self-contained for maximum compatibility
+For issues or questions, create an issue on GitHub: https://github.com/krish1225/UpZy/issues